Arch Linux

 tp_smapi-lts (Community) – optional – Use instead of tp_smapi when the LTS kernel is installed

-Install the appropriate package either with your favorite package manager or the command
+either with your favorite package manager or the command

-pacman -S acpi_call
+pacman -S tp_smapi

 Note